cisagov/crossfeed/docs/contributing/setup.md

 ## Documentation

 The documentation files are stored in the `docs` directory and served from a Jekyll site.
-To work on this, you can run:
+To work on this, you should first comment out the "docs" section of `docker-compose.yml` and then run:

 ```bash
 docker-compose up docs